-2017 Presidential Inauguration: Full Schedule Of Events For Donald Trump’s Swearing In – When, How, And Where To Watch
+2017 Presidential Inauguration: Full Schedule Of Events For Donald Trump’s Swearing In — When, How, And Where To Watch

 12 p.m.
 ET / Noon

-At this time, United States Chief Justice John Roberts Jr. will conduct the swearing in of Donald Trump and administer the oath of office for the new President of the United States.
-After the swearing in is completed, the new POTUS will deliver his inaugural address and then, break to have lunch with members of Congress at the Capitol.
+At this time, United States Chief Justice John Roberts, Jr. will conduct the swearing in of Donald Trump and administer the oath of office for the new president of the United States.
+After the swearing-in is completed, the new POTUS will deliver his inaugural address and then, break to have lunch with members of Congress at the Capitol.

 3 p.m.
 ET